Selinayujia/Wayscript/README.md

 # devops_semester_project
-This project is opening up the product for third-party icon add-ons.
+This project is to explore shell script.